Hi everyone!I hope you’re having a great week so far 🙂

 Here’s the recipe…

-Serves 4 Hands-on time: 10 minutes Cooking time: 20 minutes
+Serves 4 Hands-on time: 10 minutes Cooking time: 25 minutes Ready in: 40 minutes

 1 tbsp olive oil

-1 inch piece of fresh or frozen ginger, grated
+2 inch piece of fresh or frozen root ginger, grated

 2 medium sweet potatoes, peeled and diced

-120g / 4 oz / 4 packed cups of kale, thick stalks removed then shredded
+120g / 4 oz / 4 packed cups of chopped kale, thick stalks removed

-- Heat the oil in a large saucepan and sauté the onion until it starts to soften.
-Stir in the garlic and ginger.
-Reduce the heat, add the sweet potatoes and kale, cover and leave to sweat for 5 minutes.
-Add the stock, bring to the boil then reduce the heat and simmer until the potato has softened (15-20 minutes).
-Allow the soup to cool slightly before blending.
+Heat the oil in a large saucepan and sauté the onion, garlic and ginger for a couple of minutes.
+Reduce the heat to low, add the sweet potatoes and kale, cover and leave to sweat for 5-10 minutes.
+Add the stock and simmer, covered, until the potato has softened (15-20 minutes).
+Allow the soup to cool slightly, add the miso paste and blend smooth.
+Add a little more stock or water, if needed, to reach desired consistency.
 Return the soup to the stove and gently heat through.
-Stir in the miso paste or garam masala (if using).
-Taste the soup and season, to taste.
+Season with black or cayenne pepper, to taste.

 Lunch was followed by a delicious Ghirardelli chocolate.
 These chocolates were a gift from my wonderful American blogging friend Rachel.
 A parcel arrived on Christmas Eve filled with a whole host of goodies, along with a batch of her delicious home-made vegan ginger biscotti.
 What a star she is!